Frank Meeink

 Frank Meeink (born Francis Steven Bertone; May 7, 1975) is a former white supremacist skinhead gang member in the United States.
-After a three-year stint in prison, he left the racist skinhead movement and now lectures against it.
+After a three-year stint in prison, he left the skinhead movement and now lectures against it.

 Early life

 Born Francis Steven Bertone on May 7, 1975 in South Philadelphia, Meeink claims to have lived a violent and unpleasant childhood with a lack of a structured family.
 He is of Italian and Irish descent through his father and mother, respectively.
 His teenage parents, Frankie Bertone and Margaret Meeink, married after his birth.
 When he was 2 years old, his parents divorced and he moved in with his mother and her parents.
 His father unknowingly signed custody papers allowing his mother to change his last name to Meeink.

 In his early childhood, he had no relationship with his biological father and had an abusive stepfather.
 Meeink's mother abused drugs and alcohol.
 When he was thirteen, his mother forced him to move out, and Meeink went to live with his father.
-Meeink attended Pepper Middle school, where most students were black.
+Meeink attended Pepper Middle School, where most students were black.
 After witnessing a black gang brutally beat a white student, Meeink dropped out of Pepper.
 At age fourteen, Meeink was out with his cousin when he discovered the Neo-Nazi movement.

 Much later in life, Meeink took a 23andMe test and discovered that he is 2.4% Ashkenazi Jewish from his mother’s maternal great-grandmother.
 Meeink had no idea of his Jewish ancestry until he left prison in the midst of his anti-hate work.
 While studying for a documentary, a rabbi helped Meeink discover his Jewish roots.
 He now claims to be an observant Jew.
 Meeink has said that he goes to Torah study classes three times a week, keeps kosher and attends synagogue.